theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-02-virtual-environments.md

 Virtual Environments provide multiple benefits, and are also best practice.
  - They provide dependency isolation
  - They (can) ensure a clean working environment, that is easy to [tear down](#destroying-a-virtual-environment) and [rebuild](#creation-of-a-virtual-environment)
- - It detaches direct dependency on a system interpreter, and all the asterisks attached to it.
+ - It removes direct dependency on a system interpreter, and all the asterisks attached to it.
  - Venvs don't require elevated rights to install packages within.

 ## Dependency isolation